rodneyshupe/SmartThingsRodneyShupe/README.md

-# SmartThingsMjoen Public Github Repo
+# SmartThingsRodneyShupe Public Github Repo

 An official list of @rodneyshupe SmartApps and Device Types for SmartThings.
 If you find this code useful or you need assistance using this code, I ask you to please donate to my preferred local charity as a thank you: